hlohm/mfunc/README.md

 #### Installation

-Run:
+1. Run:

 `cd $ZSH/custom && git clone https://github.com/hlohm/mfunc.git plugins/mfunct4`

-...and add `mfunc` to your plugins in your `.zshrc`.
+2. Add `mfunc` to your plugins in your `.zshrc`.
 The relevant line schould look something like this:

 `plugins=(git mfunc)`

+#### Disclaimer

+This is an early version covering only the most basic functionality.
+There are no safeguards whatsover, so use at you own risk.